zenvia/zenvia-openapi-spec/spec/tags/batches.md

 ### What you need to know about the contacts file

 * The file must be in **.csv** format;
+* The maximum file size is **50MB**;
 * The mandatory delimiter to be used between the values ​​is the **semicolon (";")**;
-* There must be a column filled with the recipients' phone numbers;
+* There must be a column filled with the recipients' phone numbers.
+If your content has variables, there must be corresponding columns.